mac-theobio/QMEE/topics/Statistical_philosophy.md

 <!-- COMMENT

+-   Formulate a hypothesis about your data, and discuss how you would test it statistically.

 -   Answer the [MMV question](../assignments/MMV.html).
 Get help where you need it, but write up the answer by yourself.
--   Formulate a hypothesis about your data, and discuss how you would test it statistically.

 COMMENT -->

 See [the assignment page](../admin/assignments.html) to submit.
-For this case there are two separate assignments, so you should email us the names of two files on your repo.
+Remember to email us the name of your repo file.
 Don't submit in a proprietary format, like Word.
 Plain text is best, PDF is also OK.

 ## Readings